 - Commit to an initial three-year member enrollment (thereafter coverage may be renewed annually)

-- Have at least one full-time employee on staff
+- Have at least one paid employee on staff

 - Maintain annual membership in California Special Districts Association (CSDA)